Smacksmack206/P9Debian/README.md

 The underlying components (Android Virtualization Framework, Linux kernel, Debian, `crosvm`, `qemu`, LVM, etc.) are governed by their respective open-source licenses.

-The specific integration methods, advanced automation scripts, and the streamlined setup process developed for **Project Terminus** are proprietary and distributed through the **[Your App Name]** application / associated project website.
+The specific integration methods, advanced automation scripts, and the streamlined setup process developed for **AVF Pro / AVF+ (Android Virtualization Framework Pro)** are proprietary and distributed through the **[Your App Name]** application / associated project website.

 ---